Lectures on the Philosophy of World History: Written history

 Hegel begins by distinguishing three methods or modes of doing history: Original History, Reflective History and Philosophical History.
-To Original and Philosophic histories, Hegel assigns a single definition; on Reflective History, Hegel offers three sub-definitions.
+To Original and Philosophic histories, Hegel assigns a single definition; on Reflective History, Hegel offers four sub-definitions.

 Original history is like that of Herodotus and Thucydides, these are almost contemporaneous writings limited to deeds, events and states of society which they had before their very eyes and whose culture they shared.
 Hegel posits the goal of Original history to transfer "what was passing in the world around them, to the realm of representative intellect.
 An external phenomenon is thus translated into an internal conception.
 In the same way, the poet operates upon the material supplied him by his emotions; projecting it into an image for the conceptive faculty."

 Reflective history is written at some temporal distance from the events or history considered.
 However, for Hegel, this form of history has a tendency to impose the cultural prejudices and ideas of the historians' era upon the history over which the historian reflects.

-Philosophical history for Hegel, is the true way.
-Hegel maintains that with philosophical history the historian must bracket his own preconceptions and go and find the overall sense and the driving ideas out of the very matter of the history considered.
+Hegel's own project in these lectures is what he calls philosophical history.
+He maintains that with philosophical history the historian must bracket his own preconceptions and go and find the overall sense and the driving ideas out of the very matter of the history considered.